10 important tips to publish a manuscript

 c.
 Submissions from interdisciplinary studies on natural resources management and related technology in the former Soviet and Nordic countries will be particularly welcome.

 d.
-Note, only original research, analytical overviews and brief communications can be submitted on the understanding that the work is not previously published or under consideration for publication elsewhere.
+The journal publishes only original research, analytical overviews and brief communications that have not been published previously or are under consideration for publication elsewhere.

 2. Manuscript preparation:

 a.
-The manuscript should be written in clear, concise and grammatically correct Russian (with English summary) or in English.
-The recommended volume of the manuscript is 15 000 symbols).
+The manuscript should be written in clear, concise and grammatically correct Russian (with an English summary) or in English.
+The recommended volume of the manuscript is 15 000 symbols or more.

 b.
-The recommended organization of an article is: Abstract, Introduction, Materials and Methods, Results, Discussion and Conclusion, Acknowledgements, if necessary, and References.
+The manuscript should include: Abstract, Introduction, Materials and Methods, Results, Discussion and Conclusion, Acknowledgements, if necessary, and References.

 c.
 The paper style of “Resources and Technology” must be followed.
 Please download a template file from the “Resources and Technology” homepage to prepare your manuscript.